 |Express Loan program||680||$350,000||9.75%–12.75%||Apply here|

 StreetShares business financing

 Founded by military vets, StreetShares pitches itself as a lender for veteran business owners, though it does lend to the public at large.
-You’ll have to meet typical loan requirements to borrow from StreetShares, but it promises no application fee and no prepayment fee.
+You’ll have to meet typical loan requirements to get money from StreetShares’s peer-to-peer lending, but it promises no application fee and no prepayment fee.